Back to Blogs

 How to Verify a Mobile Automotive Mechanic's Credentials

-Before letting anyone work on your car, verify these five things:
+Before you let anyone touch your car, check these five things:

-• ASE certification — ask for their certification number or view it on the ASE website
+• ASE certification — ask for the number, then look it up on the ASE website

-• Liability insurance — request a certificate of insurance (COI) showing active coverage
+• Liability insurance — ask for a current insurance certificate (COI)

-• Business license — confirm they operate as a legitimate registered business
+• Business license — make sure they run a real, registered business

-• Customer reviews — read written reviews, not just star ratings, on verified platforms
+• Customer reviews — read written reviews on trusted sites, not just star ratings

-• Written quote — never proceed without a detailed, written estimate before work begins
+• Written quote — never start work without a clear, written price upfront

-On TravelMechanic, all five of these are verified before a mechanic can accept their first job.
-You never need to do the vetting yourself — it's built into the platform.
+On TravelMechanic, we check all five before a mechanic can take their first job.
+You don't have to vet anyone.
+We do it for you.

 Book a Mobile Automotive Mechanic Today